numtide/treefmt/README.md

 OPTIONS:
         --config-file <config-file>    Run with the specified config file, which is not required to be in the tree to be formatted
-        --tree-root <tree-root>        Set the path to the tree root directory.
+    -f, --formatters <formatters>...
+Select formatters name to apply.
+Defaults to all formatters --tree-root <tree-root>        Set the path to the tree root directory.
 Defaults to the folder holding the treefmt.toml file
     -C <work-dir>                      Run as if treefmt was started in <work-dir> instead of the current working